 Where the collective judgement of the multiagency team identifies that the behaviour of the child/young person poses a potential or actual risk of significant harm to themselves or others child protection procedures should be initiated.
-An AYRshare record should be created if one does not already exist.

 Any disclosure of sexual abuse, physical abuse, emotional abuse or neglect should be managed through North Ayrshires Child Protection Procedures.